Carl Reisen, MBA

-Having seen what works and doesn’t work during my career, I can quickly diagnose and identify the key elements of successful advisors and teams: 1) a clear understanding of strengths and weaknesses combined with patience, trust and acceptance, 2) humility and willingness to step outside comfort zones, 3) focused goals that leverage strengths and mitigate weaknesses, 4) a consistent application of activities that produce positive results, 5) continued improvement of developed processes with best-practice achievement.
+Having seen what works and doesn’t work during his career, Carl can quickly diagnose and identify the key elements of successful advisors and teams: 1) a clear understanding of strengths and weaknesses combined with patience, trust and acceptance, 2) humility and willingness to step outside comfort zones, 3) focused goals that leverage strengths and mitigate weaknesses, 4) a consistent application of activities that produce positive results, 5) continued improvement of developed processes with best-practice achievement.

-I get true enjoyment helping advisors excel at what they did not think they were capable of achieving.
+Carl gets true enjoyment helping advisors excel at what they did not think they were capable of achieving.

-Get to the truth of the matter.
+His coaching style is to get to the truth of the matter.
 Confront the realities.
 Listen in earnest.
 Be honest when honesty is needed.
 Don’t accept mediocre effort.
 Praise lavishly when success is realized.

-What do your clients say about you?
+What do Carl’s clients say about him?

-They have said things such as, “You really like what you do,” and, “I feel that you listen and seek to understand,”.
+Carl’s clients have said things such as, “You really like what you do,” and, “I feel that you listen and seek to understand,”.